ballerina-platform/ballerina-distribution/examples/graphql-client-error-handling/graphql_client_error_handling.md

 # GraphQL client - Handle error response

-The `execute` method of `graphql:Client` can fail and return a `graphql:ClientError`.
+The `execute` method of the `graphql:Client` can fail and return a `graphql:ClientError`.
 The `graphql:ClientError` has different subtypes that can be handled differently based on the use case.
-Use the subtypes of `graphql:ClientError` to handle different types of errors differently.
+Use the subtypes of the `graphql:ClientError` to handle different types of errors differently.

 ::: code graphql_client_error_handling.bal :::